williamcanin/skeleton-gosync/README_en.md

 $ $(npm bin)/gulp build
 ~~~

-Note: Your site will be compiled into the `app` folder.
+Note: Your site will be compiled into the `public` folder.

 ### Starting local server